Chart Color Schemes

 Avenell Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the population of Avenell Heights is estimated at around 5,211 people.
-This reflects an increase of 183 individuals since the 2021 Census, which reported a population of 5,028 people.
-The current population estimate by AreaSearch is based on their examination of the latest ERP data release by the ABS (June 2024) and an additional 17 validated new addresses since the Census date.
-This results in a population density ratio of approximately 1,708 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed around 56% of overall population gains during recent periods in the suburb of Avenell Heights.
+As of Nov 2025, the population of the Avenell Heights statistical area (Lv2) is estimated at around 5,197, reflecting an increase of 169 people since the 2021 Census.
+This increase represents a growth rate of approximately 3.4%.
+The change is inferred from AreaSearch's estimation of the resident population based on the latest ERP data release by the ABS (June 2024) and the validation of an additional 17 new addresses since the Census date.
+This results in a population density ratio of 1,703 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+The primary driver for this population growth was overseas migration, contributing approximately 56% of overall population gains during recent periods.

-For population projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Looking ahead, a population increase just below the median of non-metropolitan areas nationally is expected for Avenell Heights by 2041, with an anticipated growth of 438 persons and a total gain of approximately 7.9% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, it should be noted that these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+Looking ahead at population projections, a population increase just below the median of Australia's non-metropolitan areas is expected for the Avenell Heights (SA2).
+By 2041, the area is projected to increase by approximately 434 persons, reflecting an overall increase of around 8.2% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population